percona/pmm-doc/docs/quickstart/index.md

         "roles":[]
         })
         ```

-    Run the following command to create user with the role created above:
+    2. Create a user and grant it the role created above:

         ```
             db.getSiblingDB("admin").createUser({
         "user":"pmm",